Crazy-Ann/gitbook_pub/Android/088-Android-Performance-Patterns/1501130354-tool-profile-gpu-rendering.md

 ** 视频介绍**

 > “If you can measure it, you can optimize it” is a common term in the computing world, and for Android’s rendering system, the same thing holds true.
 In order to optimize your pipeline to be more efficient for rendering, you need a tool to give you feedback on where the current perf problems lie.And in this video, Colt McAnlis walks you through an on-device tool that’s built for this exact reason.
-“Profile GPU Rendering” will help you understand the stages of the rendering pipeline, and also get a chance to see what portions of it might be taking too long, and what you can do about it for your application.Watch more Android Performance Patterns here: http://goo.gl/3dBbse
+“Profile GPU Rendering” will help you understand the stages of the rendering pipeline, and also get a chance to see what portions of it might be taking too long, and what you can do about it for your application.

 ** 视频推介语 **